luigifreda/pyslam/README.md

 2. Then, uncompress it and deploy the files as you wish.
 3. Select the corresponding calibration settings file (section `REPLICA_DATASET: settings:` in the file `config.yaml`).

+#### Tartanair Datasets

+1. You can download the datasets from https://theairlab.org/tartanair-dataset/
+2. Then, uncompress them and deploy the files as you wish.
+3. Select the corresponding calibration settings file (section `TARTANAIR_DATASET: settings:` in the file `config.yaml`).

 #### ROS1 bags